sklintyg/tools/minishift/README.md

 ### Installing MySQL as a service

 1) In the admin GUI, choose "Import YAML / Json".
-2) Copy-paste _deploymentconfig-mysql.sql_ into the textarea.
+2) Copy-paste _deploymentconfig-mysql.yaml_ into the textarea.
 3) Do the same with _service-mysql.yaml_.
 4) Note that the mysql-image contains users and empty databases for all our applications.